Saifullahfarrukh/CSCE155-C-Lab02/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Answer:   First Name (no spaces) : DennisRitchie the year in which you were born: 2002 the month in which you were born (1-12): 9 the day of the month in which you were born (1-31): Today is 2023/10/11 Hello, Dennis.
+You are 23 years, 4 weeks, and 3 days old today

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Answer: First Name (no spaces) followed by ENTER: Bjarne the year in which you were born: 2002 the month in which you were born (1-12): 12 the day of the month in which you were born (1-31): 30 Today is 2023/10/11
+Your birthday was 2002/12/30
+Hello, Bjarne.
+You are 20 years, 40 weeks, and 5 days old today